Language Immersion FAQ

 Students are taught thematic units built from South Carolina College and Career-Ready standards.
 Students will learn Science, Social Studies, Literacy, and Math through both English and a foreign language.
-Science, Chinese or Spanish language arts, and Math are taught in Chinese or Spanish.
+Science, Spanish, French, or Chinese language arts, and Math are taught in Spanish, French or Chinese.
 Social Studies and English language arts are taught in English.

 What are the benefits of participating in a language immersion program?

 In research regarding bilingual and immersion education, students who are bilingual demonstrate stronger thinking abilities in certain areas.
 These students perform better on tasks that require them to be creative in problem solving, as well as recognizing patterns.
 There is also the added benefit of being bilingual, which is an indemand skill worldwide.